xenharmonic-devs/scale-workshop/README.md

 ### Can I undo/redo?

-Use your browser's Back/Forward navigation buttons to undo/redo changes to your tuning.
+Use the ↺ button near the "Scale data" header to undo and the ↻ button to redo changes to your tuning.

 ### How can I share my tunings with a collaborator?